WWE Hardcore Championship: History

+Ratification

+During a storyline where The Corporation was manipulating Mankind, Vince McMahon awarded the taped-up, broken championship belt to Mankind as a backhanded compliment to keep him away from WWF Championship contention.
+Rather than reject the dilapidated title belt, Mankind embraced it with gratitude, calling McMahon "dad," to the disgust of The Corporation.
+The title was won by the Big Boss Man a month later, and was then defended as a regular title.

 24/7 rule

 When Crash Holly won the belt, he introduced the "24/7 rule" that the belt was to be defended at all times as long as a referee was present.
-This allowed for many comic relief moments, such as the belt changing hands while the champion was asleep, and The Headbangers chasing Crash Holly around an amusement park in Brooklyn (Holly eventually escaped from a ball pit and ran from the building, still the champion).
+This allowed for many comic relief moments, such as the belt changing hands while the champion was asleep (Crash Holly lost the title while he was sleeping to Gerald Brisco), and The Headbangers chasing Crash Holly around an amusement park in Brooklyn (Holly eventually escaped from a ball pit and ran from the building, still the champion).

 At WrestleMania X8, Maven defended the title against Goldust.
 After they knocked each other out with trash can lids, Spike Dudley entered and pinned Maven to win the title.
 Then, in the backstage area, The Hurricane pinned Spike for the title.
 Mighty Molly (The Hurricane's sidekick) told The Hurricane to go to the "Hurri-cycle" before knocking him out with a frying pan when his back was turned and pinning him.
 While looking for a safe place, Christian won the title by pinning Molly after hitting her in the head with a door.
 As he was about to leave the building in a taxi, he was attacked and pinned by Maven, who regained the title and escaped in the taxi.

 Trish Stratus faced Jazz (managed by then-Hardcore Champion Stevie Richards) for the Women's Championship, and lost due to Richards' interference.
 After the match, Bubba Ray Dudley attacked Richards from behind and pinned him for the title.
 Raven appeared and pinned Dudley, but quickly lost the title to Justin Credible, who was then pinned by Crash Holly.
 Dudley hit Holly with a trash can, but Stratus stole the pin on him.
 Dudley tried to attack Stratus from behind, but Jazz sprayed him with a fire extinguisher.
 Richards then stole the final pin of the night after Dudley accidentally powerbombed Stratus through a wooden table.

 This rule has allowed the shortest title reigns and quickest title changes in WWE history.

 Four women have held the Hardcore Championship: Molly Holly (as Mighty Molly), Trish Stratus, Terri Runnels, and The Godfather's ho.

 The championship often changed hands at house shows, to give the audience a "big moment".
 In the end, the title always returned to its original holder.